electron0zero/GeoCorrect/readme.md

 # GeoCorrect
 Correction of maps(location data) using on VGI data

+## Demo is live at [https://geocorrect.herokuapp.com/](https://geocorrect.herokuapp.com/) have a look

 # Instructions